The Passionate Pantry

 As with all meringue mixes, it is important to prepare your ™ bowl to remove any residue of fat that may be in there … to do this add 1 litre of water and 30g vinegar to your ™ bowl and cook 10 minutes / Veroma / speed 2.
 Decant the water, rinse with cold water to cool the bowl down, and wipe out with a clean cloth.
 Once cool you can prepare your meringue.
 I usually do this a couple of hours before I make my meringue so that I don’t need to wait for the bowl to cool down.

-It takes 3 hours for the meringue to cook, and 1 hour for it to rest in the oven, so start this recipe earlier in the day if you need your oven in the evening.
+It takes 3 hours for the meringue to cook, so start this recipe earlier in the day if you need your oven in the evening.

-Meringue can also affected by moisture, so you may find that they can become a little sticky when left to sit on a serving plate for too long, so to combat this I usually dust mine lightly in icing sugar before storing as that will keep them “dry”.
+Meringue can also affected by moisture on humid days, so you may find that they can become a little sticky when left to sit on a serving plate for too long, so to combat this I usually dust mine lightly in icing sugar before storing as that will keep them “dry”.
 Then I can simply take them straight from my container to serve when needed over the next month or so.
 But this is totally optional.

 As you are cooking a meringue at a higher temperature in your ™ bowl when making these bites (different temperature to when you make a pavlova) you will get some meringue cooked onto the base of your bowl … to clean your bowl easily simply add water to just level to the top of your blades, add a dash of detergent, and heat 1 minute / 60 degrees / speed 6 … wash your bowl out using a non-scratch scourer or ™ brush and the residue should come off quite easily.